 Pro Tip

-Make sure that when performing the supinated lat pulldown, you lean back to improve the path of the movement.
-Many people will do any lat pulldown variation seated upright, which puts more strain on the shoulder joint.
-If you lean slightly backward, that will improve the movement and recruitment of the muscle desired.
+When performing the supinated lat pulldown, lean back to improve the path of the movement.
+Many people perform any lat pulldown variation seated upright, which puts more strain on the shoulder joint.
+If you lean slightly backward, that will improve the movement and recruitment of the desired muscle.

 8. Seated Underhand Cable Row

-This exercise will train your back muscles, but the grip being underhand will primarily engage your bicep muscles.
-The fact you perform this from a seated position without chest support also means you have to have a strong core which might be tough on beginner lifters.
+This exercise will train your back muscles, but the underhand grip primarily engages your bicep muscles.
+The fact you perform this from a seated position without chest support also means you have to have a strong core, which might be tough on beginner lifters.

 How To Do The Seated Underhand Cable Row

-- This exercise can be done inside a predesigned seated cable rowing machine, or you can do this exercise seated on the floor with a straight bar attachment.
+- This exercise can be done inside a predesigned seated cable rowing machine or seated on the floor with a straight bar attachment.

 - Get your hands on the straight bar with an underhand grip.

-- Begin pulling the cable so that it stays horizontal and has a touch point just below your chest.
+- Begin pulling the cable to stay horizontal and have a touch point just below your chest.

-- Once you reach the correct touch point, bring the cable back to the starting position and repeat this process for each rep prescribed.
+- Once you reach the correct touch point, return the cable to the starting position and repeat this process for each prescribed rep.

 Pro Tip

-If you aim too low on the seated underhand cable row, you might not recruit the bicep muscle correctly.
+Aiming too low on the seated underhand cable row might not recruit the bicep muscle correctly.

 You want the cable to stay horizontal so that it is “at level” with the ground so resistance is correctly displaced on the bicep muscle.
 If you keep the cable horizontal, the touch point (where the resistance will touch you) should be the lower part of your chest or close to your stomach.